Business Administration Credit for Professional Experience

 BUSADMIN 4950 Portfolio Development is a 3-credit pass/fail course that will count as an upper-division general elective requirement.
 Portfolio Development may only be completed once.
 You should discuss the best time to enroll in this course with your advisor.
 This is a rigorous portfolio process for which you will earn credits based on the merit of your work in the course.

 - An instructor will be assigned to work with you in the portfolio development process.
-You will receive a course manual that explains the process in detail after you register for BUSADMIN 4950.

 - You will need to submit a description and documentation for each experience used to challenge individual courses.
 This challenge includes a description of the experiences, a list of learning outcomes derived from the described experiences, and documentation to prove that the experience occurred.
 Credit will be granted only for experiences that can be documented adequately.